alevy/simple.cx/tutorial.md

 This will create a new subdirectory called "blog" containing our app.
 The "--templates" flag tells `smpl` to include boilerplate code for templates.
-We could specify "--all" to get PostgreSQL ORM and cookie-based session support, but we won't be using that for this tutorial.
 The directory contains a ready-to-run app with the following structure:

 | File/Folder    | Purpose                                                    |
 |----------------|------------------------------------------------------------|